Ethiopia: Demographics

 Ethiopia is the most populous landlocked country in the world.
-Its total population has grown substantially in recent decades, rising from 38.1 million in 1983 to 135 million in 2025.
-The 2050 Ethiopia population forecast is 225 million.
-According to UN estimations in 2013, life expectancy had improved substantially over time, with male life expectancy reported to be 56 years and for women 60 years.
+Its total population has grown substantially in recent decades, rising from 38.1 million in 1983 to 135 M in 2025.
+The 2050 Ethiopia population forecast is 225 M. According to UN estimations in 2013, life expectancy had improved substantially over time, with male life expectancy reported to be 56 years and for women 60 years.

 Ethiopia's population is highly diverse, containing over 80 different ethnic groups, the four largest of which are the Oromo, Amhara, Somali and Tigrayans.
 According to the Ethiopian national census of 2007, the Oromo are the largest ethnic group in Ethiopia, at 34.4% of the nation's population.
 The Amhara represent 27.0% of the country's inhabitants, while Somalis and Tigrayans represent 6.2% and 6.1% of the population respectively.

 Afroasiatic-speaking communities make up the majority of the population.
 Among these, Semitic speakers often collectively refer to themselves as the Habesha people.
 The Arabic form of this term (al-Ḥabasha) is the etymological basis of "Abyssinia", the former name of Ethiopia in English and other European languages.

 In 2009, Ethiopia hosted a population of refugees and asylum seekers numbering approximately 135,200.
 The majority of this population came from Somalia (approximately 64,300 persons), Eritrea (41,700) and Sudan (25,900).
 The Ethiopian government required nearly all refugees to live in refugee camps.